sobekbr/codeigniter-hipsupport/readme.md

 # HipSupport

-HipSupport is a CodeIgniter package that facilitates the creation of a live chat support system ontop of HipChat's API.
+HipSupport is a CodeIgniter library that facilitates the creation of a live chat support system ontop of HipChat's API.
 If you are already using CodeIgniter and HipChat, then you can have a fully functional live chat system up and running in minutes.

 - [How it Works](#how-it-works)
 - [Requirements](#requirements)